Albluca/rRoma/README.md

 ## OK
 ```

 Now we can construct the expression matrix.
 Note that the code below is designed to work on a Unix-like environment (e.g. MacOS).
+The execution on a Windows environment may require replacing `"/"` with `"\"`.

 ```r